OGStudio/debug-broker/README.md

 # Overview

+`debug-broker`:

+* was created to simplify debugging of cross-platform applications that run on desktop, mobile, and web
-`debug-broker` is a Node.js server, an intermediary between debugged application and debug UI.
+* is a mediator between debugged application and debug UI
+* is a Node.js server
+* should be hosted on a dedicated server

-# Protocol
+# Debug protocol

-TODO
+Since `debug-broker` is a mediator between application and debug UI, both application and debug UI should exchange messages using the same protocol.

 # Debug UI